LiuYisi238/LiuYisi238.github.io/_pages/about.md

 I am a 3 year undergraduate student from [School of Physics and Astronomy](https://spa.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/) now.
 I major in Physics and minor in Mathematics and Applied Mathematics.

-In physics, I have learned theoretical mechanics(classical mechanics), quantum mechanics and general gravity.
+In physics, I have learned theoretical mechanics(classical mechanics), quantum mechanics, general gravity and so on.
 Now I am learning Solid State Physics and reading the book: Mathematical Methods of Classical Mechanics.

-In math, I have learned ODE, mathematical analysis and higher algebra.
-Now I am learning real function, complex function, differential geometry and functional analysis.
+In math, I have learned ODE, mathematical analysis, higher algebra, real function, complex function, differential geometry and functional analysis.
 I read some books and gained some knowledge about algebra(abstract algebra) last summer vaction.

 Academic Interest